-At this point it is worth mentioning again the most recent (April 15, 2005) Texas Supreme Court case on arbitration, AdvancePCS.
+At this point it is worth mentioning again a recent Texas Supreme Court case on arbitration, AdvancePCS.
 That case, although it would fall under the scope of the FAA, did not involve a motion to vacate an award under the FAA and does not discuss FAA grounds for vacatur, but the clause itself at issue raises an interesting point.
 The clause used in AdvancePCS reads, in part: